sinesy/GitBookLegacy/automated-testing.md

 That means the request can send dynamic data, whose content can be defined at runtime, and inherits values coming form previous requests: you could define a login request, where the Tests folder is used to save a token and then pass forward the token value to the next request.

+Special variables are {{DIGEST}} which gets back the current digest value for a mobile app and {{APP_VERSION}} which gets back the current application version for a mobile app.

 **Body** can only be expressed for text content.

 **Tests** can contain  javascript instructions, used for 2 purposes: